Composition & Collaboration

 Writing collaboration with Sarah Angliss https://www.sarahangliss.com

-Since the start of the Covid lockdown period, Naomi has been collaborating with the fascinating composer, Sarah Angliss on a variety of exciting ideas.
-They are using the sounds of each others’ instruments to compose for each others’ music – for example, viola d’amore and this old portable squeeze organ!
-Sarah is guiding Naomi into new territory with sound patches / midi and even trying to use the Zoom delay in a creative way.
-Naomi has invited 21 singers from 3 generations to create a new piece on the poem ‘Liberté’ by Paul Elouard which Sarah will also feature on.
-Listen out for BBC Radio 3 and 4 appearances of these works in the coming weeks.. the project is in aid of Refuge.
+In 2020, Naomi collaborated with the fascinating composer, Sarah Angliss on a variety of exciting ideas.
+They used the sounds of each others’ instruments to compose for each others’ music – for example, viola d’amore and this old portable squeeze organ!
+Sarah guided Naomi into new territory with sound patches / midi and even trying to use the Zoom delay in a creative way.
+Naomi invited 21 singers from 3 generations to create a new piece on the poem ‘Liberté’ by Paul Eluard which you can buy on band camp, in aid of the charity Refuge.

 Creative duo with cellist/composer Zosia Jagodzinska – https://zosiamusic.co.uk